MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-retail-footfall-detection.md

 Here's a summary of how the solution works:

-1. The Custom Vision AI Dev Kit gets a configuration from IoT Hub which installs the IoT Edge Runtime and an ML model.
+1. The Custom Vision AI Dev Kit gets a configuration from IoT Hub, which installs the IoT Edge Runtime and an ML model.
 2. If the model sees a person, it takes a picture and uploads it to Azure Stack Hub blob storage.
 3. The blob service triggers an Azure Function on Azure Stack Hub.
 4. The Azure Function calls a container with the Face API to get demographic and emotion data from the image.